-Please remember to wash or sanitize your hands frequently.
-The law school and law library have hand sanitizer dispensers located throughout the building.
-They are generally located next to elevators.
+The University has lifted the occupancy restrictions in our buildings.
+Seats that were previously removed have been restored to the Law Library.
+Masks are now optional in the library unless you have an existing exemption from the vaccine requirement.
+Masks do still need to be worn in elevators and the classroom.
+The Law Library has hand sanitizer dispensers located throughout the building, generally located next to elevators.
 Each of the stack levels has a dispenser next to the stack elevator.
 There are also sanitizers on each floor of Gerber Glass next to the main elevator.

-Patrons are encouraged to request pickup of materials through the request button available on the Library Catalog.
-Although this process is usually only used for books located on the other two campuses, we will also be using this to request books from the law library.
-We will be retrieving all requested materials at 10 AM, 1 PM, and 4 PM M-F. Materials requested on the weekend will be available the next business day.
+Patrons may request pickup of materials through the request button available on the Library Catalog.
+Although this process is usually only used for books located on the other two campuses, we will also allow students to request law library books through this means, while the pandemic is underway.
+We will be retrieving all requested materials once a day at 10 AM M-F. Materials requested after 10 AM will be available the next business day.
+Materials requested on the weekend will be available the next business day.
 You will receive an email when your materials are ready for pick-up.
-All materials checked out to patrons will be in brown paper bags with the patron's name on it on a table in front of the Circulation desk.
-Staff members will be wearing gloves when retrieving your materials.
+All materials checked out to patrons will be available for pickup at the Circulation desk.

 Please return all items to the return bin located on the covered landing outside Gerber Glass.
-All returned items will be quarantined.
-All library fines for Spring and Fall 2020 will be waived.
+All library fines for Spring and Fall 2020 as well as Spring and Summer 2021 will be waived.

-For any current students or graduates who are not returning to campus this fall, you can always mail any items you have checked out back to the law library:
+For any current students or graduates who are not returning to campus, you can always mail any items you have checked out back to the law library:

 Haub Law Library

 Elisabeth Haub School of Law at Pace University

 Reference Services will continue to be available through email and chat.
 We will also provide reference via zoom or in person for those occasions where live interaction would work best.
 Patrons can email the reference department to request a zoom session/appointment and a reference librarian will make arrangements with you.
 We also have a FAQ page that you can consult for quick information needs and to access chat and email reference.